rll/rllab/README.md

 rllab comes with support for running reinforcement learning experiments on an EC2 cluster, and tools for visualizing the results.
 See the [documentation](https://rllab.readthedocs.io/en/latest/user/cluster.html) for details.

+The main modules use [Theano](http://deeplearning.net/software/theano/) as the underlying framework, and we have support for TensorFlow under [sandbox/rocky/tf](https://github.com/openai/rllab/tree/master/sandbox/rocky/tf).

 # Documentation

 Documentation is available online: [https://rllab.readthedocs.org/en/latest/](https://rllab.readthedocs.org/en/latest/).